Bug #32736: Change default ZFS indirect block size from 128 to 32 for new files and zvols

 Initial transactional SMB performance had little variation due to IBS setting.
 I've lost my testbed for a week or so while new H/W is shipped.
 Upon setup of new hardware, testing will resume.

-#7 Updated by Nick Principe about 1 year ago
+#7 Updated by Nick Principe over 1 year ago

 - Status changed from Blocked to In Progress